Buncombe County, North Carolina: History

-As population increased in this part of the state, parts of the county were taken to organize new counties.
-In 1808 the western part of Buncombe County became Haywood County.
-In 1833 parts of Burke and Buncombe counties were combined to form Yancey County.
-In 1838 the southern part of what was left of Buncombe County became Henderson County.
-In 1851 parts of Buncombe and Yancey counties were combined to form Madison County.
+As the population of Buncombe County increased, parts of the county were reallocated to new counties.
+In 1808, the western part of Buncombe County became Haywood County.
+In 1833, parts of Burke and Buncombe counties were combined to form Yancey County.
+In 1838, the southern part of what was left of Buncombe County became Henderson County.
+In 1851, parts of Buncombe and Yancey counties were combined to form Madison County.
 Finally, in 1925 the Broad River township of McDowell County was transferred to Buncombe County.

 In 1820, a U.S. Congressman whose district included Buncombe County, unintentionally contributed a word to the English language.
 In the Sixteenth Congress, after lengthy debate on the Missouri Compromise, members of the House called for an immediate vote on that important question.
 Felix Walker rose to address his colleagues, insisting that his constituents expected him to make a speech "for Buncombe."
 It was later remarked that Walker's untimely and irrelevant oration was not just for Buncombe—it "was Buncombe."
 Buncombe, afterwards spelled bunkum and later shortened to bunk, became a term for empty, nonsensical talk.
-This, in turn, is the etymology of the verb debunk.
+That, in turn, is the etymology of the verb debunk.

+On June 16, 2020, Buncombe County Commissioners decided to remove several Confederate monuments including the Vance Monument which is named after North Carolina governor Zeb Vance, a slave owner who used convict labor to build the railroad to Western North Carolina.

+In September 2024, Hurricane Helene caused catastrophic, record-breaking flooding throughout Buncombe County and Western North Carolina.
+47 deaths were recorded in Buncombe County as a result of the storm, the most of any county in the US.
+Prior to the storm, the county was classified by FEMA as being at low risk of deadly hurricanes.

 Geography

-According to the U.S. Census Bureau, Buncombe county has a total area of 659.95 sqmi, of which 656.50 sqmi is land and 3.45 sqmi (0.5%) is water.
+According to the U.S. Census Bureau, Buncombe county has a total area of 659.95 sqmi, of which 656.50 sqmi is land and 3.45 sqmi (0.52%) is water.

 The French Broad River enters the county at its border with Henderson County to the south and flows north into Madison County.
 The source of the Swannanoa River, which joins the French Broad River in Asheville, is in northeast Buncombe County near Mount Mitchell, a part of the Black Mountains range.
 Mt.
 Mitchell is the highest point in the eastern United States at 6,684 ft.
 Its summit lies in adjacent Yancey County; the highest point in Buncombe County is Potato Knob, at 6400+ feet, which lies a short distance south of Mount Mitchell.

 A milestone was achieved in 2003 when Interstate 26, still called Future I-26 in northern Buncombe County, was extended from Mars Hill (north of Asheville) to Johnson City, Tennessee.
 This completed a 20-year, half-billion dollar construction project through the Blue Ridge Mountains.